MrMonsh/Auto-Splitters/Pepsiman/documentation.md

 ## Variables

-We track the following six variables:
+We track the following eight variables:
 + GameState
 + LostControlOfPepsiman
 + ScoreBoardIsPresent
 + EndOfThirdLevel
 + CurrentHoveredMainMenuItem
 + MenuItemIsSelected
++ LoadingBlackScreen1
++ LoadingBlackScreen2

 ### GameState (offset 0x95880)
 This address tells us what the game is currently playing, whether it's a level, a cutscene, a level loading, pepsiman's death or the main menu.